raspberrypilearning/poo-near-you/worksheet.md

 ## Finding a latitude and longitude

-We need to be able to tell Google Maps which area we would like to see a map of.
+We need to be able to tell Google Maps which area to show on our map.

 1. Open [Google Maps](http://maps.google.com) in a web browser.